cetra3/lorikeet/README.md

 ## Changes in `0.8.0`

+* The cli app will not panic if there is an issue reading, parsing or running steps, instead it will output a `lorikeet` step to display what the error is, and still submit it via webhooks, etc..

 * Added in initial delay for a step.
 If you want to wait an arbitrary period of time before running a step, then you can set an initial delay with the `delay_ms` parameter.
 This delay is only executed when the step would normally start, so if you have dependent steps, they will run first, then the delay, then the step.
 * Added in Retry Policy: If a test fails, you can retry n times by setting the `retry_count` property.
 You can also delay retries by setting the `retry_delay_ms` parameter.
 * Both `delay_ms` and `retry_delay_ms` are in milliseconds and must be a positive integer value.